Brown2022/E-commerce_App_Project/README.md

 In the Production Environment all eCommerce API's are configured to work with <strong>MySQL</strong> in two databases; <strong>productsAPI</strong> and <strong>purchaseAPI</strong> and to work with a default <strong>username</strong> and <strong>password</strong> combination:

-<h3>Note</h3>.: Remember importing each SQL files, if using MySQL for Production.
+<h3>Note</h3>.: Remember importing each SQL files using MySQL for Production.
 You can find them inside products-api/src/main/sql/ and purchase-api/src/main/sql/

 - <strong>Username</strong>: commerce
 - <strong>Password</strong>: commerceapi